 3. Select project attributes

 Adding project attributes to the selected network element follows a similar process to adding building blocks.
 Refer to the steps in Select Building Blocks.
-The key differences include:
+The key differences are that there is:

-- Less input fields - No quantity or edit quantity functionality
+- Less input fields - No edit quantity button